-A key component in any optical communication system is the front end photoreceiver.
-Future fiber-optic based communication systems and distribution networks expecting to take advantage of 1.3 μm and 1.55 μm wavelengths for low dispersion fiber communication require the use of InP-based materials for the photodetector.
+component in optical key any communication system is the front end Future fiber-optic based photoreceiver. communication systems and distribution networks expecting to take advantage of 1.3 μm and 1.55 μm wavelengths for low dispersion fiber communication require the of InP-based materials photodetector.
 Monolithic OEIC receivers in InP-based materials have been reported [1,2].
 However, the lack of a commercially available foundry process for InP-based circuits indicate cost and access limitations for the widespread utilization of this technology.